 - Try one of the only street foods in Prague, a hot dog from the Peace Square

-From the Old Town, you will access Mala Strana by crossing the Charles Bridge, which was built in the 14th century.
+From Old Town, you will access Mala Strana by crossing the Charles Bridge, which was built in the 14th century.
 Two iconic towers are located at each end of the bridge.
-From the bridge, you can enjoy beautiful views over the Vlatva River while surrounded by street musicians and performers.
+From the bridge, you can enjoy beautiful views over the Vltava River while surrounded by street musicians and performers.

-In Mala Strana, visitors have access to the Prague Castle, which is actually the largest coherent castle complex in the world.
+In Mala Strana, visitors have access to Prague Castle, which is actually the largest coherent castle complex in the world.
 The castle was founded in 880 and remains the most important monument in the Czech Republic.
 It is listed as a UNESCO World Heritage site.

-Things to see and do in Mala Strana
+Things to Do in Mala Strana

 - Visit the largest coherent castle complex in the world at the Prague Castle